 In this sequel to a mediocre "Goosebumps" episode at best, Greg writes a paper on his experience with the cursed camera, but his teacher fails him unless he can prove to him that the camera is real.
 Greg goes back to the building where he found the camera, but it turns out that it's been demolished, and Spidey the creator of the camera is nowhere to be found.
 He eventually manages to find it, and just when he has the evidence, all the chaos that the camera has brought to his life is starting all over again.

 For a sequel to an episode that's deliberately trying to follow continuity this time (unlike the Slappy sequels) as if it was the second half of the episode just like "The Haunted Mask 2" for example, it does an inexcusable poor job at doing so.
-When the last episode that involved the camera ended, Spidey who was after Greg and Shari for finding the camera and threatening to silence them from ever telling anybody about it, only to be trapped inside it by our heroes, to eventually being set free when a duo of one-dimensional bullies steal the camera.
+When the last episode that involved the camera ended, Spidey who was after Greg and Shari for finding the camera and threatening to silence them from ever telling anybody about it, became trapped inside it by our heroes, to eventually being set free when a duo of one-dimensional bullies steal the camera.
 I was expecting this second half to have Spidey chase after the kids again, as the kids would wonder what happened to the bullies that used to harass them.
 But nope, that entire cliffhanger ending is completely ignored here!
-For the love of god, could they at least have Spidey show-up in at least one scene and do something, as opposed to seeing him in the flashbacks.
+For the love of God, could they at least have Spidey show-up in at least one scene and do something, as opposed to seeing him in the flashbacks.
 All throughout the episode Greg is paranoid wondering where Spidey is and if he's going to come after him, and as you're eagerly waiting for him to appear, it never happens, nor do we ever find out what happened him.
 They couldn't even make up some excuse about him dying, or being arrested or something?
 It would at least make some kind of sense for his absence in a sequel that's begging to have him back.

 The absence of Spidey isn't the only issue I have with the sequel it’s also the casting, and characters.
 None of the original actors from the first episode are back to reprise their roles, and if you don't even have half the cast, or hell any of the original cast members at all, why not take liberties and have it be about different characters that find the camera?
 But that's not what really bugs me the most about the casting, it’s also the fact that the kid playing Greg looks and sounds way to young, when Greg in the first episode was a tall teenager that sounded like he was old enough to work at "Camp Nightmoon", which is very distracting!
 The actors they casted aren't good actors either for how unnatural their interactions and line delivery are most of the time, when the actors in the first one were believable if not great.
 And just like how felt about seeing the actress who voiced Emily in "Little Bear" give a disappointing performance in "The Barking Ghost", the same can be said about the girl playing Shari since I loved watching her so much in episodes of "Are You Afraid Of The Dark?" either as a lonely ghost, or a bratty little sister that will be feed to a closet monster if she doesn't behave.
 On top of the bad casting, the characters and writing are as idiotic as ever.
 I don't at all buy that the kid would steal a camera that has brought misery to his life and bring it to a classroom just to get an A on a paper.
 As a matter of fact, why does he think Spidey got out of the camera, he wasn’t there when he escaped?
 Then there’s the scene when Shari takes a picture of Greg after he accidentally takes a picture of her, just to be wiseass to him, which is unbelievably cruel considering that she had it worse when she disappeared the last time she had her picture taken from that camera.
 Oh and it turns out that none of the two remember that if you destroy a picture from the camera everything is restored, but instead must find a new way to save themselves, which again adds to my reason why this episode should’ve had totally different characters.